adrybakov/rad-tools/docs/source/user-guide/scripts/rad-extract-tb2j.rst

 .. versionchanged:: 0.5.17 Renamed from "-acc"/"--accuracy".

-.. _rad-extract-tb2j_force-symmetry:
+.. _rad-extract-tb2j_form-model:

--fs, --force-symmetry
+-fm, --form-model
 ---------------------
-Whether to force the symmetry of the template on the Hamiltonian.
+Whether to form the model based on the template.

 .. code-block:: text